Instant Quote Service

 Stephens Gaskets was established in 1947 and have been based in Oldbury, Birmingham, ever since.
 Over the years, we have provided quality pressed parts to a wide range of clients (both UK-based and international) in various different industries – our customer base ranges from diesel engine manufacturers to car and bike clubs.
 Not only do we offer the highest possible level of technical support, but we also pride ourselves on our fast turnaround time.

-We offer both laminated stainless steel shims and laminated brass shims and foil, with a total thickness of 1 & 1.5mm thick and with 0.002½ laminations, which are created by using heat and pressure to achieve a bond.
+We offer both laminated stainless steel, brass shims and foil, with a total thickness of 1 & 1.5mm thick and with 0.002½ laminations, which are created by using heat and pressure to achieve a bond.

-If you wish to find out more about our laminated shims – as well as any of our other shim products – get in touch today for more details.
-Our experts will be able to suggest the best shims for your own individual applications, and will be happy to answer any questions you may have about our laminated or other shims.
+If you wish to find out more about our laminated shim packs – as well as any of our other shim products – get in touch today for more details.
+Our experts will be able to suggest the best shims for your own individual applications, and will be happy to answer any questions you may have about any of our products.

 - Rapid lead times